-Overall the ODP is a good framework, and it runs the online courses for many different universities.
-ODP offer two ways for students to take exams.
-For those who live within 150km from an examination venue, this is the procedure.
-Students who live outside this area must find an SLI.
+Overall the ODP has a good framework, and it runs the online courses for many different universities.
+ODP offers two ways for students to take exams.
+For those who live within 150km from an examination venue, they can sit their exams at the examination venue.
+Students who live outside the examination venue area must find an SLI.
 The exams are posted or emailed to the nominated SLI and once the exam is completed by the student, the invigilator mails it back to the university.

-ODP on their website says that "if a student lives more than 150 kilometres from the nearest network examination venue, or the student has a medical condition or disability which precludes travel to a network exam venue they may apply to sit their examinations with a Special Local Invigilator (SLI)."
-Students are asked to nominate a SLI and they are also told that "The nominated invigilator must NOT be a relative, friend or have any vested interest in the student's studies."
-In theory, this system should mean that students are taking exams in an environment similar to a traditional university examination; however, according to our research, in most cases ODP does not check who the SLI is and whether they meet the set criteria to be an invigilator.
+ODP on their website says that if a student lives more than 150 kilometres from the nearest network examination venue, or the student has a medical condition or disability which precludes travel to a network exam venue they may apply to sit their examinations with a Special Local Invigilator (SLI)."
+Students are asked to nominate a SLI and they are also told that "The nominated invigilator must NOT be a relative, friend or have any vested interest in the student's studies.
+In theory, this system should mean that students are taking exams in an environment similar to that of a traditional university examination; however, according to our research, in most cases ODP does not check who the SLI is and whether they meet the set criteria to be an invigilator.